Navigation

 By inserting or removing simple link connectors, each element’s electrical length is adjusted to suit the desired frequency.
 This method avoids coils or traps and keeps losses low while maintaining mechanical simplicity.

-Fig 1 Shows the multi-band ground plane antenna link arrangement.
+Fig 1 The multi-band ground plane antenna link arrangement.
 Note that only two of the ground plane radials are shown and it is intended that there normally be 3 radials.

-When the radials are not angled down at the more ideal 40° and are more or less flat due to practicalities of attaching the antenna to a Squid pole for example causing the antenna to be only about 1.5 to 2m above the ground the impedance will be much lower than the ideal 50 Ohms.
-A simple solution is the prune the radiator until the best match is achieved and this is likely to be significantly shorter than the calculations would suggest.
+When the radials are not angled down at the more ideal 40° angle and are more or less flat due to practicalities of attaching the antenna to a Squid pole for example, the antenna will be only about 1.5 to 2m above the ground and the feed impedance will be much lower than the ideal 50 Ohms.
+A simple solution is to the prune the radiator until the best match is achieved and this is likely to be significantly shorter than the calculations would suggest.

 Band